vomichibi/lammys/LammysPlan.md

 1. **Deployment**:
    - Host on **Vercel** for frontend and backend (serverless functions).
-   - Add environment variables for Firebase and Stripe configuration.
+   - Add environment variables for Supabase and Stripe configuration.

 2. **Domain Setup**:
    - Point `lammys.au` to Vercel for live deployment.

 3. **Monitoring**:
-   - Use Firebase Analytics for user behavior and performance tracking.
+   - Use Supabase Analytics for user behavior and performance tracking.
    - Enable error tracking with tools like Sentry.

 4. **Backup**:
-   - Enable Firestore database backups for data safety.
+   - Enable Supabase database backups for data safety.